-- ✓ The number of users logged into the self-service system has increased again to 7,298 from 6,059 in Q2 last year - ✓ The total number of users of our health and recreation facilities has increased by 38,487 since Q2 last year. - ✓ The standard of service as provided by Birchwood LC has improved back up to 87.7% - ✓ The percentage of Non-Major and Major Planning Applications determined within the government targets are above their targets at 95.05% and 98.04% respectively. - ✓ The cumulative number of affordable homes delivered has increased by 20 since Q2 last year, now reporting at 41, and is only slightly below its lower target of 45 - ✓ The rent collected as a proportion of rent owed has surpassed its target of 96.50% with a figure of 98.19% - ✓ The current level of tenant arrears is above the target of 3.50% with a figure of 2.95% (low is good) - ✓ The percentage of reactive repairs completed within target time is above the target of 97.50% with a figure of 99.36%
+- ✓ The number of users logged into the self-service system has increased again to 7,298 from 6,059 in Q2 last year - ✓ The total number of users of our health and recreation facilities has increased by 38,487 since Q2 last year. - ▼ The standard of service as provided by Birchwood LC has - The average time taken to answer a call in customer services has increased by 36 seconds compared to Q2 last year, at 96 seconds which is below the lower target of 50 seconds - The level of outstanding customer changes in the Revenues team has increased to 749 in Q2 this year, from 624 in Q2 last year

+- improved back up to 87.7% - ✓ The percentage of Non-Major and Major Planning Applications determined within the government targets are above their targets at 95.05% and 98.04% respectively. - ✓ The cumulative number of affordable homes delivered has increased by 20 since Q2 last year, now reporting at 41, and is only slightly below its lower target of 45 - ✓ The rent collected as a proportion of rent owed has surpassed its target of 96.50% with a figure of 98.19% - ✓ The current level of tenant arrears is above the target of 3.50% with a figure of 2.95% (low is good) - ✓ The percentage of reactive repairs completed within target time is above the target of 97.50% with a figure of 99.36%